gaps-closure/gaps-closure.github.io/docs/Java/03-03-AspectGen.md

 If successful, this will create a directory named code-gen containing a jar file, `code-gen.jar`, and a subdirectory named `resources`.
 For convenience in deployment, a zip file, `code-gen.zip`, which contains the same contents as the `code-gen` directory is also generated.
+See the AspectJ programming guide @aspectj-prog for more details on aspect syntax used by the generated code.

 The usage of the program CodeGenJava is straightforward: